-Organisations offer staff professional development to keep their skills and knowledge up to date, improve their work performance and prepare them for career advancement.
+Definition: Organisations offer staff professional development to keep their skills and knowledge up to date, improve their work performance and prepare them for career advancement.
 Development can range from formal studies to mentoring programs.
 Of particular importance is the transition to management, where an individual must learn how to encourage good staff performance and positive work relationships.

+Perspective Stage Beginning Emerging Consolidating Established

-Most training is ad hoc or unplanned although the organisation may also offer mandatory training in OHS or other legislated areas.
+Perspective Stage Organisation Most training is ad hoc or unplanned although the organisation may also offer mandatory training in OHS or other legislated areas.
 Few are skilled in dealing with unacceptable behaviours.
 The organisation has systems in place to develop professional skills.
 No attention is given to reinforcing the organisation's values.
 The organisation offers a broader and more systematic development program.
 However the main focus is still on professional skills rather than on values or behaviours.
 An equal focus on values and professional competencies ensures the organisation is sustainable and innovative.
 Workplace behaviours are a feature of all development programs.

-Managers seldom attend training sessions to develop their professional skills.
+Managers Managers seldom attend training sessions to develop their professional skills.
 Managers sometimes attend training sessions to develop their professional skills.
 Managers recognise the importance of developing both their professional skills and their ability to manage staff well and reinforce the organisation's values.
 Managers develop their leadership capabilities through a system of course work and mentoring, coaching and buddy systems.
 They become skilled in reinforcing the organisation's values and dealing with unacceptable behaviours.

-Individuals seek permission to attend training sessions that are of interest to them or relevant to their current projects or role.
+Perspective Stage

+Individuals Individuals Individuals Individuals Individuals

+seek identify work with discuss their

+permission to training their skills, values

+attend sessions manager to and career

+training relevant to identify a aspirations

-Individuals identify training sessions relevant to developing their professional skills in discussion with their manager.
+sessions that developing broad range with their

-Individuals work with their manager to identify a broad range of options for developing their professional skills and reinforcing the organisation's values.
-These include courses, work assignments and job rotations.
+are of their of options for manager to

+interest to professional developing prepare a

+them or skills in their comprehensiv

+relevant to discussion professional development

+their current with their skills and plan.
+The plan

+projects or manager. reinforcing is reviewed

+role. the each year.

+organisation's

+values.
+These

+include

+courses, work

+assignments

+and job

+rotations.